MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Methodology

-\textbf{Parallel execution of sub-problems of different bit-width.} As for the execution shown in Fig.\ref{fig:mixed-precision-linear}, \SYS{} executes different sub-problems in parallel on the GPU with CUDA Graph.
+As for the execution shown in Fig.\ref{fig:mixed-precision-linear}, \SYS{} executes different sub-problems in parallel on the GPU with CUDA Graph.
 Finally, the MatMul execution of the two parts write to the same target tensor with different channel indices to generate the final output.
 We implement this function with the fused epilogue of MatMul to scatter the output to the corresponding indices, which is basically costless.